 The role of the business network has changed dramatically in recent years.
 In the past, for instance, businesses primarily leveraged networks to enhance communications.
 Today, most organizations are completely reliant on their networks for just about every task, ranging from HR responsibilities to email.

 In fact, most organizations today would be completely unable to operate without a fast and reliable network.
 And for this reason, network spending is on the rise and the trend shows no sign of slowing down any time soon.
-According to Infonetics, for instance, the average organization spent a whopping $400,000 on network equipment in 2014 alone.
-And by the end of 2015, that figure is expected to have climbed by about 19 percent.
+According to Infonetics, the average organization spent a whopping $400,000 on network equipment alone and that figure is expected to continue to climb.

 Yet, in truth, you don’t need to spend this much money to build the network of your dreams.
 You can achieve high-quality results and stay within budget by following these tips:

 Virtualize your servers: If you’re running a large amount of servers, chances are likely that a good portion of them are carrying small workloads or are simply idling.
 Therefore, you should consider virtualizing your servers using a hypervisor, which involves combining multiple servers onto a single platform.
 Doing so will reduce your overall operating costs, and it will also create less of a burden for your network team because there will be fewer physical machines in use to look after.

 Third Party Maintenance: Support contract costs are rising right along with hardware.
 You can combat these rising costs by leveraging Third Party Maintenance (TPM) programs.Third Party Maintenance on network devices provides significant cost savings over OEM maintenance programs, increased contract flexibility and support for end of life hardware; all without sacrificing any of the critical support necessary to keep your networks running smoothly.